RafEissen/Reference/CSS/fonts.md

 }
 ```

 The advantage of using these units is that when elements are nested, the units remain relative to the viewport.
-So, in the case of my previous example, to make .child 65% of hte total viewport widthm you simply do this:
+So, in the case of my previous example, to make `.child` 65% of the total viewport width you simply do this:

 ```
 .child {